sportsdataverse/sportyR/README.md

 > Can `sportyR` make a baseball plot?

-and message you back with the answer.
+and message back the answer.
 Here’s how they work:

 ``` r
 cani_plot_league('mlb')